rjanant/British-Airways-Job-Simulation-Project/README.md

 * To ensure the class distribution’s consistency across folds, we utilized StratifiedKFold.
 * Furthermore, we adjusted the threshold for predicting class 1 (the minority class) based on the ROC curve to optimize recall and achieve a more balanced evaluation of metrics.

-Key Findings:
- * Booking origin is the strongest predictor, accounting for ~21% of model decisions
- * Length of stay and total add-ons are the next most important features
- * Model shows good discrimination ability (AUC: 0.77) but has room for improvement
- * High false positive rate suggests opportunity to refine targeting criteria
- * Travel-related features (route, popularity) and customer preferences (baggage, meals) show moderate importance

 ![Slide1](https://github.com/user-attachments/assets/3c5ec185-c33b-404a-9a60-bd276d587d3a)